-- 5. The School hereby warrants that reading shall be a primary focus of the curriculum and that resources will be provided to identify and provide specialized instruction for students who are reading below grade level.
-Further, the curriculum and instructional strategies for reading are consistent with the Next Generation Sunshine State Standards and are grounded in scientifically based reading research. - 6.
-The School shall adopt or amend the Sponsor's plan for Limited English Proficient Students, as set forth in the application, or submit its own state approved document prior to the execution of this contract.
-If a School plan and/or amendments to the Sponsor's plan are accepted, it shall be attached as Appendix 2. - D. Renewal/Non-Renewal/Cancellation and Termination - The School shall notify the Sponsor in writing at least 120 calendar days prior to the expiration of the Charter as to the School's intent to renew or not to renew.
+- 2. The School hereby warrants that reading shall be a primary focus of the curriculum and that resources will be provided to identify and provide specialized instruction for students who are reading below grade level.
+Further, the curriculum and instructional strategies for reading are consistent with the Next Generation Sunshine State Standards- Common Core State Standards and are grounded in scientifically based reading research. - 3.
+The School shall adopt or amend the Sponsor's plan for English Language Learners Students, as set forth in the application, or submit its own state approved document prior to the execution of this contract. - 4.
+Any material change to the education program and/or curriculum as described in the approved application requires Sponsor approval. - D. Renewal/Non-Renewal/Cancellation and Termination - The School shall notify the Sponsor in writing at least 120 calendar days prior to the expiration of the Charter as to the School's intent to renew or not to renew.
 The School agrees to submit all school records to the Sponsor without delay upon the expiration of this Charter. - 2.
-Non-Renewal Provisions: At the end of the term of this charter, the sponsor may choose not to renew the charter for any of the following grounds: - a.
-Failure to participate in the state's accountability system created in
+Non-Renewal Provisions: At the end of the term of this charter, the sponsor may choose not to renew the charter for any of the following grounds:

-FS §1008.31, as required in this section or failure to meet the requirements for student performance as set forth in this Charter.

-- b.
-Failure to meet the requirements for financial reports or meet generally accepted standards of fiscal management. - c.
+- a.
+Failure to participate in the state's accountability system created in FS \$1008.31, as required in this section or failure to meet the requirements for student performance as set forth in this Charter. - Failure to meet the requirements for financial reports or meet generally accepted standards of fiscal management. - c.
 Violation of law. - d.
 Other good cause shown.
-For purposes of this Contract, the term "good cause," may include but is not limited to, the following: - A School's failure to materially comply with the terms and conditions of the Contract after being notified of its non-compliance; and continuing failure by the School to cure its non-compliance with the terms and conditions of the Contract after being issued the requisite notice under FS §1002.33(8); - Failure to implement a reading curriculum that is consistent with effective reading strategies grounded in scientifically-based reading research; - iii.
+For purposes of this Contract, the term "good cause," may include but is not limited to, the following: - i.
+A School's failure to materially comply with the terms and conditions of the Contract after being notified of its noncompliance; and continuing failure by the School to cure its noncompliance with the terms and conditions of the Contract after being issued the requisite notice under FS §1002.33(8); - Failure to implement a reading curriculum that is consistent with effective reading strategies grounded in scientifically-based reading research; - iii.
 Filing for voluntary bankruptcy, adjudication of bankruptcy or of insolvency, or other state of financial impairment by the School such that the School can no longer operate or is no longer financially viable; - iv.
 Failure by the School to provide the Sponsor with the required access to records; - v.
-Failure of the School to maintain insurance coverage as described in this contract;
+Failure of the School to maintain insurance coverage as described

-- vi.
+- in this contract; - vi.
 Violation of the School of any court order; - vii.
 A criminal conviction upon matters involving the School against either the School's governing board, its members (collectively or individually), or by the management company contracted by the School; - viii.
 Failure by the School to submit to the Sponsor a Financial Recovery Plan with the appropriate supporting documents that is determined by the Sponsor to be acceptable within thirty (30) days following a determination of financial emergency pursuant to FS §218.503; - ix.
-Failure by the School to implement any financial recovery plan approved by the commissioner of Education pursuant to FS §218.503; - x.
+Failure by the School to implement any financial recovery plan approved by the commissioner of Education pursuant to FS \$218.503; - x.
 Failure to provide periodic progress reports as required by the financial recovery plan; - xi.
 A finding that the School or its representative have perpetrated a material fraud upon the Sponsor or made material intentional misrepresentation in the application; - xii.
 Failure to comply with background screening and other requirements set forth in FS §1002.33; - xiii.
-Failure by the School to comply with all applicable laws, ordinances and codes of federal, state and local governance including, without limitation, the Individuals with Disabilities Education Act (IDEA) and English Language Learners (ELL).
+Failure by the School to comply with all applicable laws, ordinances and codes of federal, state and local governance